 |John Cox and "Edward Saint" (Stefan Krayk).|

 Bess was portrayed by Geraldine Larsen Jaffe, matriarch of the famous Larsen magic family, who was also good friends with Bess Houdini and attended the 1936 seance.
-For the occasion, Geri wore a jeweled Russian broach given to her by Bess.
+For the occasion, Gerrie wore a jeweled Russian brooch given to her by Bess.
 The part of Edward Saint was played by Stefan Krayk, complete with fake beard.
 Magic Castle co-founder Milt Larsen introduced the seance, and "Bess" and "Ed" read from the same script the real Bess and Ed had prepared for the original seance.

 Sitting in the "inner circle" at the seance table were: Manny Weltman and his wife Nanette; Milt Larsen; ventriloquist puppeteer Shari Lewis and her husband Jeremy Tarcher; Gerald Kosky, who had attended the original 1936 seance; Universal Studios Vice President and Houdini enthusiast Tom Thayer; Penny and Michael Grosz-Salomon; legendary Famous Monsters of Filmland publisher Forrest J. Ackerman and his wife Wendy; and KABL-TV reporter Fred Anderson.
 Guest attendees included Batman creator Bob Kane, a long time Houdini buff.
 (My girlfriend's most vivid recollection of the night was meeting "some guy who told me he invented Batman.")